 If your landlord’s mortgage is in arrears and the mortgage lender has appointed a receiver, you must pay the rent to the receiver, but it is the landlord who remains legally responsible for matters such as returning your deposits.
 The receiver may arrange for repairs to be carried out, but it is unclear whether the receiver is required to do this or whether the receiver takes on any of the responsibilities of a landlord.

 Possible changes to the law are being explored in order to provide more clarity for private tenants whose homes are put into receivership.

-Threshold provides a free advice and information service to tenants.
-It has offices in Dublin, Cork and Galway.
+Threshold provides a free advice and information service to tenants - see 'Where to apply' below.

 In the case of disputes regarding private tenancy agreements, you may take your case to the Private Residential Tenancies Board, which provides a dispute resolution service.